manhlamabc123/Face-Mask-Detection/README.md

 ## Architecture

-* This project uses OpenCV to detect the face, then crop it out then use pre-trained model
+* This project uses Haar Cascade to detect the face, then crop it out then use pre-trained model
 * Pre-trained model: This model applied Transfer Learning on pre-trained MobileNet.
 I only trained on last 2 added layers

 ## Technologies